Tambi-Mat/fizzbuzz/README.md

 The goal of the project was to introduce the developers to **Test Driven Development** (TDD) and Pair Programming.
 RSpec was used as the testing tool.

+## Test Script

+*rspec ./spec/fizzbuzz_spec.rb*

+## How to use

+From the fizzbuzz directory:
+*ruby ./lib/fizzbuzz.rb*

+## Contributors

+[Yuliya Nedyalkova](https://github.com/meta-morpho-sys) and Tambi Matowanyika.
+We paired up using [Screenhero](https://screenhero.com/)....with a couple of hiccups in the beginning however we got there in the end!